- How long does it take to teach a dog to “leave it”?

 Teaching your dog to ignore temptation

 Now that your dog is able to take only when given permission, you can start testing their ability to ignore stimuli when you tell them “leave it.”
-Make sure that before you start teaching the “leave it” command, the “leave it” behavior is reliable—your dog has figured out that leaving something gets them rewarded.
+Make sure that before you start teaching the “leave it” cue, the “leave it” behavior is reliable—your dog has figured out that leaving something gets them rewarded.

 - As with the “take it” skill, present a treat in a closed fist to your dog.
 Tell them, “leave it.”
 Do this several times to create an association between ignoring the item and the words, “leave it.”

 - When they start reliably turning their head away, switch gears slightly.
 Present your closed fist and immediately say “leave it” instead of after they turn away.
-The goal is to switch the verbal direction to a command, rather than words associated with an act they’re already performing.
+The goal is to switch the verbal direction to a cue, rather than words associated with an act they’re already performing.

 Trail of treats

 You can take “leave it” to the next level by dropping or placing the treat near your foot.
-Practice the command “leave it,” rewarding with a treat from your hand when they ignore the treat on the floor.
+Practice the cue “leave it,” rewarding with a treat from your hand when they ignore the treat on the floor.

 Finally, you’re going to make an obstacle course of sorts in order to solidify their “leave it” cue.
 While your dog is out of the room, lay out a line of treats.
 Walk them on leash by the treats, cuing “leave it” every time you pass a treat.

-When they ignore the treat on the ground, give them a high value treat from your hand and praise them.
+When they ignore the treat on the ground, give them a high-value treat from your hand and praise them.
 If they lunge for the treat on the ground, cover the treat with your foot and tell them, “no.” Eventually, your dog should be able to walk by the entire row without lunging for a single treat on the ground.
-Giving them the high-value treat from your hand, instead of the treat on the floor is important, as you want them to learn not to expect to eventually get the floor-treat (there are many things in the real world that you really want them to leave alone).
+Giving them the high-value treat from your hand, instead of the treat on the floor, is important, as you want them to learn not to expect to eventually get the floor treat (there are many things in the real world that you really want them to leave alone).

 A more advanced technique